DiGa66/terraform-provider-croccloud/website/docs/d/key_pair.md

 ## Example Usage

-The following example shows how to get a EC2 key pair from its name.
+The following example shows how to get an EC2 key pair from its name.

 ```terraform
 data "aws_key_pair" "example" {